QuickPay/magento-v2/README.md

-## QuickPay_Magento2
+## QuickPay_Gateway

-Module QuickPay\Payment implements integration with the QuickPay payment service provider.
+This is a major release - a remake of the old 2.x module (QuickPay_Payment).

+The main reason for the remake was to fix two main issues of QuickPay_Payment, namely:
+* Marking unsuccessful orders as "Authorized"
+* Making it not possible to cancel such orders

 Currently in beta release, use at your own risk.
-Pull requests welcome!

-Coded and tested in Magento 2.1.2, compatibility with other versions has not been tested yet.

-Implemented so far:
-* Authorize
-* Capture
-* Partial Capture
-* Refund
-* Partial Refund
-* Cancel
-* Payment Fees
+We highly suggest to test it on a staging/development environment first.

+Tested for Magento 2.0 / 2.1 / 2.2 / 2.3 (PHP version up to 7.2.11.)

 ### Installation
 ```